chrisspencer1013/NHacks_Android/README.md

 Mkay, now let's repeat all that work and find all losing cases. *Unless someone was a better idea...*

-Let's just be lazy and use `else` to cover all other cases.
+Let's be lazy (aka super efficient :point_left::sunglasses::point_right:) and use `else` to cover all other cases.

 Now the entire block looks like this: